A Next Level Online Performance Coaching Program for Uphill Focused Endurance Athletes and Anyone Trying to Get Fitter

 Achieving your fitness potential requires a long-term vision, with identifiable plans set for yearly, monthly and weekly targets, broken down into daily tasks.
 However, this doesn’t mean over structuring or regimenting your exercise where you lose the enjoyment and fun of adventure.
 As an adventure focused athlete myself, I know how training programs can suck the life out of enjoying your time outdoors.
 Ultimately, I encourage maximum adventure and fun in training, but we also need to constrain how much adventure we do, and how fast we do it, within certain parameters and knowing when to take appropriate rest.

 All my training methodologies and principles are backed by my own 15 years of trail running experience, and run along similar lines to those used by the world's leading endurance trail runner Kilian Jornet.
 Jornet is renowned for his strong focus on unstructured "fun" daily activities, but all his fun is constrained within a very disciplined and scientifically phased progressive capacity training program that is reasonably structured over the course of a full season.
 This is how he is able to sustain continual upward progress over decades without burning out, while many other of his peers have come and gone.
 When it comes to Kilian, genetics play a part of him rising to the very top, but his approach to training has many principles that apply to all people.
-The hard part about capacity training is that most people don't have the discipline to pull it off, because it requires patience and serious dedication to the pursuit, but those that do, become part of the cream that does rise to the top.
+The hard part about training is that most people don't have the discipline or time to pull it off.
+Kilian is a full-time athlete, but the same training principles apply irrespective of whether you are training 5-10 hours a week vs 20-30 hours.

-The sports science reveals this one message we all cannot hide from: You cannot achieve your endurance fitness potential without a long-term period of properly executed capacity training.
-If you don't know what capacity training is, then please read on...
+The sports science reveals this one message we all cannot hide from: You cannot achieve your endurance fitness potential without a long-term period of properly executed aerobic base training.